 Polygon’s blockchain network works through sidechains.
 These collect batches of transactions, validates them through Polychain’s proof-of-stake blockchain, then sends that information to Ethereum.
 Developers can choose to institute a security layer that, for a fee, periodically checks the validity of the information processed on a Polygon chain.

 All this cuts down on Ethereum’s validation costs while still letting transactions be connected to Ethereum.
-People still want to send information to Ethereum because the blockchain is very old and big, because its long history and large number of miners make it secure, and because developers can benefit from its network effects by sending information from Polygon to Ethereum.
+People still want to send information to Ethereum because the blockchain is very old and big, because its long history offers a sense of security, and because developers can benefit from its network effects by sending information from Polygon to Ethereum.

 Polygon intends to expand its scaling solution to include all the latest pieces of scaling technology, including, ZK-rollups, Validum chains, and the aforementioned optimistic rollups.